Hierarchies of Minion Tests for PCSPs through Tensors: Preliminaries

 \subsection{Relaxations and hierarchies}

+The following relaxations of $\parPCSPs$ shall appear in this paper: \textit{Arc consistency} ($\ArcC$) is a propagation algorithm that checks for the existence of assignments satisfying the local constraints of the given $\parPCSP$ instance~\cite{Mackowrth77:aij}; the \textit{basic linear programming} ($\BLP$) relaxation looks for compatible probability distributions on assignments~\cite{Kun12:itcs}; the \textit{affine integer programming} ($\AIP$) relaxation turns the constraints into linear equations, that can be solved over the integers using (a variant of) Gaussian elimination~\cite{BG19}; the \textit{basic semidefinite programming} ($\SDP$) relaxation is essentially a strengthening of $\BLP$, where probabilities are replaced by vectors satisfying orthogonality requirements~\cite{Raghavendra08:everycsp}; the \textit{combined basic linear programming and affine integer programming} ($\BA$) relaxation is a hybrid algorithm blending $\BLP$ and $\AIP$~\cite{bgwz20}.
+We refer the reader to~\cite{BBKO21} for a formal description of $\ArcC$, $\BLP$, and $\AIP$, and to~\cite{bgwz20} for $\BA$, while $\SDP$ shall be formally defined later in this section.

-In this section, we define the standard semidefinite programming relaxation as well as the bounded width, Sherali-Adams LP, affine integer programming, Sum-of-Squares, and combined basic linear programming and affine integer programming hierarchies.
-We refer to Appendix~\ref{appendix_notes_relaxations_hierarchies} for a more detailed discussion, as well as for a comparison with different formulations of these algorithms appearing in the literature on $\parPCSPs$.
+In this work, we shall mainly focus on algorithmic \emph{hierarchies}.
+The bounded-width ($\BW^k$) hierarchy (also known as the \textit{local consistency checking algorithm}) refines $\ArcC$ by propagating local solutions over bigger and bigger portions of the instance, while the Sherali--Adams LP ($\SA^k$), affine integer programming ($\AIP^k$), Sum-of-Squares ($\SoS^k$), and combined basic linear programming and affine integer programming ($\BA^k$) hierarchies strengthen the $\BLP$, $\AIP$, $\SDP$, and $\BA$ relaxations, respectively, by looking for compatible distributions of assignments over sub-instances of some fixed size.
+Below, we give a formal description of the five hierarchies mentioned above, as well as the $\SDP$ relaxation (see also the discussion in Appendix~\ref{appendix_notes_relaxations_hierarchies} for a comparison with different formulations of these algorithms appearing in the literature on $\parPCSPs$).